The money factor: relatively rich mission agents

 In this, the second of six articles on humility in mission, former CMS missionary Bishop Greg Anderson considers how missionaries might deal wisely with the gap between those materially rich, and those living in poverty.
 (The first article is here.
+The third article is here.
 The other links will appear as the series continues.)

 I wrote last month about a missionary friend who had worked in South Asia.
 He was poor in the context of his own passport country, but rich in the context of the South Asian people he worked among.
 He felt he was seen by local people as a walking wallet.
 Being perceived as rich in this way was very uncomfortable for him, and in the end a significant factor that led him to return to his original country.

 What are the implications of the disparity in financial resources around the globe for Christian mission?
 In our own mission thinking and practice, what are we to do about that disparity?